brillout/goldpage/docs/readme.template.md

 ## !VAR SSR_COIN_CONFIG

-We try to keep `ssr-coin` as zero-config as possible and `ssr.config.js` has only few options.
+We try to keep Goldpage as zero-config as possible and `ssr.config.js` has only few options.

 ~~~js